super-mogger/invitation-tracker-DC/readme.md

 ## Features

-- Generate unique invitation codes for specific people.
+- Generate unique invitation codes for specific people—because who needs a plus-one when you have a code?
-- Verify invitation codes to check if they have been used.
+- Verify invitation codes to check if they have been used (spoiler alert: some codes may be more popular than you think).
-- Track the status of invitations (active or used).
+- Track the status of invitations (active or used) like a detective on a mission.
-- Manage users who can generate and verify codes.
+- Manage users who can generate and verify codes—everyone deserves a chance to be the bouncer!

 ## Getting Started

 Follow these instructions to set up the project locally and start contributing.
+No magic wands required!

 ### Prerequisites